wusw14/CLER/README.md

 # Blocker and Matcher Can Mutually Benefit: A Co-Learning Framework for Low-Resource Entity Resolution

 CLER is an end-to-end iterative Co-learning framework for ER, aimed at jointly training the blocker and the matcher by leveraging their cooperative relationship.
-In particular, we let the blocker and the matcher share their learned knowledge with each other via iteratively updated pseudo labels, which broaden the supervision signals.
-To mitigate the impact of noise in pseudo labels, we develop optimization techniques from three aspects: label generation, label selection and model training.

 ![Image text](https://github.com/wusw14/CLER/blob/master/figs/CLER.png)
 Figure (a) Illustration of the Co-learning between the blocker and the matcher in terms of information breadth and prediction accuracy.
 The blocker learns from the matcher's precise classification ability while the matcher learns from the blocker's global view of the similarity ranking.
 The gray arrows represent the data flow.